leitec/polarssl/README.md

     Monte Carlo value for Pi is 3.139195020 (error 0.08 percent).
     Serial correlation coefficient is 0.001349 (totally uncorrelated = 0.0).

+(each run is different, but still in the same ballpark.)

 All that said, **I make absolutely no guarantees about security**.